StephenCleary/blog-stephencleary-dotcom/blog/_posts/2017-03-30-aspnetcore-synchronization-context.md

 {:.center}
 [![]({{ site_url }}/assets/NoAspNetCoreSyncCtx.png)]({{ site_url }}/assets/NoAspNetCoreSyncCtx.png)

+## Why No SynchronizationContext?

+Stepping back a moment, a good question to ask is *why* the `AspNetSynchronizationContext` was removed in ASP.NET Core.
+While I'm not privy to the team's internal discussions on the subject, I assume it is for two reasons: performance and simplicity.
+Consider the performance aspect first.

+When an asynchronous handler resumes execution on legacy ASP.NET, the continuation is *queued* to the request context.
+The continuation must wait for any other continuations that have already been queued (only one may run at a time).
+When it is ready to run, a thread is taken from the thread pool, *enters* the request context, and then resumes executing the handler.
+That "re-entering" the request context involves a number of housekeeping tasks, such as setting `HttpContext.Current` and the current thread's identity and culture.

+With the contextless ASP.NET Core approach, when an asynchronous handler resumes execution, a thread is taken from the thread pool and executes the continuation.
+The context queue is avoided, and there is no "entering" of the request context necessary.
+In addition, the `async`/`await` mechanism is highly optimized for the contextless scenario.
+There's simply less work to do for asynchronous requests.

+Simplicity is another aspect of this decision. `AspNetSynchronizationContext` worked well, but it had some tricky parts, [particularly around identity management](http://www.hanselman.com/blog/SystemThreadingThreadCurrentPrincipalVsSystemWebHttpContextCurrentUserOrWhyFormsAuthenticationCanBeSubtle.aspx).

 OK, so there's no `SynchronizationContext`.
 What does that mean for developers?

 ## You Can Block on Async Code - But You Shouldn't